 Sessions cost £50 and last for 55 minutes.

-I offer an initial free and confidential 30-minute telephone or face to face consultation so you can decide if I am the right counsellor for you.
+I offer an initial free and confidential 20-minute telephone consultation so you can decide if I am the right counsellor for you.
 All details and information provided will be treated in the strictest confidence, regardless of whether you decide to proceed.

 Please contact me via the enquiry form on this page or call on 07780 932886.